ankr/timer.js/README.md

 // Inside the game loop you can access the following properties timer.deltaTime; // time since last tick timer.elapsedTime; // total time since timer was started

+// There are also properties for checking if the timer is started and/or paused timer.isStarted;
+timer.isPaused;
 ```

 ## Example